among/digitized-manuscripts/README.md

 7. Learning to program, specifically with Python.
 Readers will be introduced to writing custom image recognition and analysis software.
 8. In the conclusion I once more make a case for the self-sufficient humanities scholar who can use technology to their own liking and I further argue that what is now perceived as a division between ‘digital humanities’ and ‘classical humanities’ would ideally cease to be as digital methods become part and parcel of our daily workflow.
 - There is also a *Postscript* in which I share some of my own experience working with digitized manuscripts, including an explanation of the title of the book.

+### Good to know...
+**What this book is not:**
+- Is not a mere catalog of the state of the art of all aspects of manuscript studies
+- Does not give a list or directory for all possible tools and technologies (this GitHub Repo will in due time)
+- Does not explain how to digitize artifacts
+- Does not cover plain text analysis

+**What this book _is_**
+- An argument in favor of the lone scholar, working with tools free to use
+- Explains the shift in mindset necessary to use technology proficiently
+- Argues that the aura of digitized manuscripts is not less or more than the aura of the material artifact, just different
+- Encourages you to keep learning, especially using the extensive literature already available on coding

 ## For more of my work in the Digital Humanities, look [here](https://github.com/lwcvl/cv/blob/master/My%20Work%20in%20Digital%20Humanities.md)